England

 • Children: every traveller needs an ETA, including babies and children.

-Trains for day trips from London
+Trains for day trips

 • London–Windsor: fastest services to Windsor & Eton Central from Paddington can take around 25 minutes with a change; from Waterloo to Windsor & Eton Riverside it is often around 55 minutes.